geodezyx.utils package

 geodezyx.utils.list_utils.find_common_elts(*lists)

-Find common elements in different lists
+Find common elements across multiple lists.

-geodezyx.utils.list_utils.find_index_multi_occurences(L, elt)
+geodezyx.utils.list_utils.find_index_multi_occurences(l, elt)

 geodezyx.utils.list_utils.find_interval_bound(listin, val, outindexes=True)